 → Read More: hhgregg Inc: A Hhelluva Deal.
 Value Price with Growth Performance ($HGG, $BBY, $RSH, $GME)

 Sometimes the best investment opportunities are right in front of you and for one reason or another, you fail to take notice.
 This is the surprising case of how I failed to notice Radioshack’s (NYSE: RSH) remarkable performance for far too long.

 I can tell what you are thinking.
 Radioshack… is that company still around?
 Who possibly shops there when there is a bigger selection of electronics at Best Buy (NYSE: BBY)?
 I shared these views for years.
-The first . . .
+The . . .

 → Read More: Radioshack Represents Remarkable Value Opportunity ($RSH, $BBY)